What is OT?

 Occupational Therapists or OTs look at what children do in their everyday life, considering the child’s role in their family, their community, and their educational environment.
 OTs help children to develop skills necessary to complete activities that they want or need to do within the areas of self-care, work/productivity, and play/leisure.

-Play/Leisure: Includes learning how to play with toys or other children, taking turns in small and large groups, following rules of structured games, and pretend play.
+- Play/Leisure: includes learning how to play with toys or other children, taking turns in a group, following rules of structured games, and pretend play.

 For pre-school aged children this may look like;

 - Learning to manipulate and play with toys

 - Learning to open food packaging and eat independently with a knife and fork

 - Learning social skills such as taking turns with friends